commercetools/merchant-center-application-kit/packages/notifications/README.md

 #### Arguments

 1.  `notification` _(Object)_: This notification will get added to the list.
-See `Notification`.
+See `Notification`
-1.  `[options]` _(Object)_: If specified, further customizes the behavior of the notification.
+1.  `[options]` _(Object)_: If specified, further customizes the behavior of the notification

 - `[dismissAfter = 0]` _(Number)_: dismiss the component after this duration
   (milliseconds)
-- `[onDismiss]` _(Function)_: Callback which will get called with the notification's `id` before it is dismissed.
+- `[onDismiss]` _(Function)_: Callback which will get called with the notification's `id` before it is dismissed

 The payload must be a `Notification` object.
 The `id` will be added by the middleware automatically.